 In today’s rapidly evolving and highly competitive toy industry, intellectual property and brand recognition have become crucial for the survival and development of businesses.

-Recently, the European Court of Justice in Luxembourg ruled on an application filed by BlueBrixx to invalidate LEGO’s 3D trademark for its minifigures.
+Some time ago, the European Court of Justice in Luxembourg ruled on an application filed by BlueBrixx to invalidate LEGO’s 3D trademark for its minifigures.

 Since its debut in 1978, LEGO has long used its iconic minifigures as an integral part of its products.